Wordle: Puzzle game which has become a sensation

 Wordle is one of the hottest games at the moment which makes the players come up with a word with some interesting rules.

 The game, which looks like a crossword puzzle, is straightforward and can be played once a day.
-It comes with a new world after every 24 hours.
+It comes with a new word after every 24 hours.

 The players get six chances to mention a five-letter word which is random.
 A green colour appears when the alphabet is placed correctly while yellow tells the player about their mistake.
 A grey colour denotes that the letter is not in any spot.